 </script>

-Please note,lazy="data-src"ofdata-srcMust match the attribute name recognized by the front-end lazy loading library you are using.
-Most mainstream libraries support itdata-srcHowever, if your library uses a different attribute, please modify it accordingly.
+Please note,lazy="data-src"ofdata-srcThe attribute name must match the one recognized by the front-end lazy loading library you are using.
+Most mainstream libraries supportdata-srcHowever, if your library uses a different attribute, please modify it accordingly.

 More image optimization suggestions

-In addition to lazy loading, the 'Content Settings' in AnQiCMS backend provides a series of image processing options to further optimize image performance:
+In addition to lazy loading, a series of image processing options are provided in the 'Content Settings' of AnQiCMS backend, which can further optimize image performance:

-• Whether to enable Webp image format:After enabling, the system will automatically convert uploaded JPG, PNG, and other formats of images to a smaller WebP format, significantly improving the image loading speed without losing visual quality.
+- Whether to enable Webp image format:After enabling, the system will automatically convert uploaded JPG, PNG, and other format images to a smaller WebP format, significantly improving image loading speed without losing visual quality.

-• Whether to download remote images:Enabling this option ensures that external images referenced in the article are also downloaded to your server, facilitating unified management and optimization, while also avoiding the issue of images not displaying due to the failure of external image hosting.
+- Do you want to download remote images:Enable this option to ensure that external images referenced in the article are also downloaded to your server, making it easier to manage and optimize, and to avoid the situation where images cannot be displayed due to the failure of external image beds.

-By combining the AnQiCMS template tags,lazyand these backend optimization features, your website will be able to present itself to visitors with faster speed and a smoother experience.
+By combining the AnQiCMS template tags,lazywith these backend optimization features, your website will be able to present to visitors at a faster speed and a smoother experience.

-Q1: I have set it in the templatelazy="data-src", but the lazy loading of images does not seem to work, why is that?
+Q1: I have set it in the templatelazy="data-src", but the lazy loading of images seems not to work, why is that?

-Q2: Will the images in the article content automatically generate thumbnails?
+Q2: Will the images in the article content be automatically generated as thumbnails?